Alan-Lomax/MaxDuino/README.md

 <Li>Improved spacing around votage regulator for heatsink mounting
 <Li>Added stencilling around 5 volt terminals indicating polarity
 <Li>Brought the preamp pins on the Mp3 player out to pads (some people uae external amps)

-As per prior version
+Since the R1.4 version
 <Li>The previous screw terminals for RS485 have been replaced with RJ45 jacks.
 <Li>The power supply section received a major redesign.
 <li>The round bridge diode is replaced with 4 discrete diodes.
-<Li>3 additional diodes are used to drop the voltage into the L7805 regulator
+<Li>3 additional diodes are used to drop the input voltage into the L7805 regulator
 <Li>A diode has been used to prevent backfeeding power onto the network cable
-Substitute a jumper where feeding power out is the desired behaviour)
+(Substitute a jumper where feeding power out is the desired behaviour)
 <li>Screw terminals for a speaker are deleted.
 (Now using 2 pin headers)
 <Li>Remote power and RS485 coms tested via a standard network patch cable</Li>
 <Li><B>The full test suite has been run and all testing passed successfully.</B>